 Establishing or Changing Residency

 Graduate student residency status is determined at the time of admission to Plymouth State and may be changed only by applying for reclassification.
-Residency change information is available on the Registrar’s Office website or at the Graduate Studies office.
+Residency change information is available on the Registrar’s Office website or from the Registrar’s office.
 If the student is successful in his or her application for reclassification, the change will be effective at the beginning of the next term.
 Reclassifications do not occur mid-term.